saharon27/Helm-Lab/README.md

 It is mostly the same as dependecy, only difference is that the deployment will not fail if the chart is missing.
+In this part we will also make a simple use of global values an implement a simple solution for the problem of using global and harming the stand-alone chart.